+1 (888) 497-0068

 During tat nien meal, family members recall what everyone has done in the past year, share stories, and wish Happy New Year (Chuc mung nam moi) while giving a toast.
 Altogether, they look forward to a prosperous year ahead with good luck and health for everyone.

-In Vietnam, fireworks have been more and more popular as the grand celebration for giao thua.
+In Vietnam, fireworks are extremely popular as the means of grand celebration for giao thua.
 This means more and more cities and towns are performing fireworks, not just major cities.
 And even in these big urban areas, these spectacular displays are placed in an increasing number of new spots, often lakes.
 However, the most famous spots are Hoan Kiem Lake in Hanoi and the Bitexco Financial Tower in Saigon, one of the tallest skyscrapers in Vietnam.

 Read more about Tet Holiday in Vietnam: